 - If natural light is insufficient, make use of fluorescents

 - Never allow the topsoil to dry out

 - Keep soil moist.

 With Poinsettia, you could decide to be creative.
-Instead of placing the pots on the floor, you can consider hanging with basket hangers but you would be a tad more careful with them to ensure all parts get adequate light and water.
+Instead of placing the pots on the floor, you can consider hanging them with basket hangers but you would be a tad more careful with them to ensure all parts get adequate light and water.

 Poinsettias Care Tips:

 - Keep soil mixture moist